 Lucille filled out her application and went into work the same morning.
 She had sewn at home with her mother, making quilts, and she had made dresses for herself, so she had a helpful background.
 For the first hour or two, the floor lady gave her scraps to sew to become familiar with the commercial sewing machine.
 If a person had sewn at home it mostly likely was with a non-electric sewing machine, which was no comparison to these fast, commercial ones.
 A lot of workers, moreover, might never have sewn before this job.

 Each machine used cone-type thread with thousand of yards of thread on each spool.
 The supervisors would bring the workers thread to match up the material and then keep them supplied with it.
 The seamstresses were responsible for filling the bobbins.
 Thread was placed on the spindle and the thread end was guided through the tension discs and to the empty bobbin on the winder.
-By hand the seamstress would wind the thread-end around the bobbin a couple of times and push the bobbin winder until it clicked.
+By hand the seamstress would wind the thread-end around the bobbin a couple of times and push the winder until it clicked.
 During the sewing process, the bobbin wound until full, at which point the winder would pop back and sit there until ready for use.

 When on production, an employee did not want to waste time.
 Lucille usually worked at “her machine.”
 When it was not operating correctly, she told her supervisor, who then had the mechanic work on it.
 While he did so, she lost production time, so if the repair was ticking off too many minutes, they would give her something else to do.

-The bosses (one was Pete Harman) were men, but female supervisors, often called “floor ladies,” would help.
+The bosses were men (one was Pete Harman), but female supervisors, often called “floor ladies,” would help.
 The rest of the ground floor held long rows of sewing machines and seamstresses, all wearing dresses, pair by pair, facing one another like students at desks.
 “My number was 200-something at one time,” remembers Lucille.
 On production, there were so many dozen in a bundle.
 There was a large ticket on each bundle for each operation necessary to make it into a shirt.
 When the seamstress did her part, she would tear off her ticket and write her number on the part that was pasted on.
 Each procedure received so much for a production rate.

 At the end of the day she would count the dozens she had completed and then compared to the production rate; if she had made over the limits that had been set for production, she would earn that much extra money.
 “Sometimes the jobs were so hard that I didn’t make production,” Lucille recalled.
 She would turn in her tickets and production sheets for checking-over in the office.
 The boss wanted the seamstress to make so much production every day to make sure that she was working to her full capacity.
 Besides, everyone wanted to make more money and this was the only way to do it.
 Even if the current performance-stage had been in the building, no musician could have been heard over the loud staccato of needles.
 Talking was not easy and not favored.

-Odell Edmonds (a woman who rode to work with Lucille) sewed a label on each yoke, some marked Sears and Montgomery Ward.
+Odell Edmonds (a woman who rode to work with Lucille) sewed a label on each yoke, some marked Sears or Montgomery Ward.
 The labels came on a roll and had to be cut apart and then turned under on each end.
 The boss would let Odell take the rolls home to cut apart and turn the ends under to have them ready to sew on the yoke.
 If she wanted to, this made her job easier for the next day.

 To the left of these sewing machines was a row of tables where these workers matched up the shirt front to the back yokes and sleeves.
 The floor ladies would oversee and help move the bundles onto the next seamstress on the left side of the factory.
 On that side there were rows of sewing machines facing one another with the first steps starting at the front of the factory.
 The shirts were always put together in a specific order with each worker diligently performing her task as quickly as she could to meet the high standards expected.
 The pockets were sewn onto the front of the shirt and then passed on for the button placket to be sewn on the front also.
 Double yokes were then sewn to the back of the shirt by a folder, a special attachment on the machine.

 Lucille worked as a shoulder-seamier, the term used in the factory, sewing the shirts together at the back yoke.
 This process also required a machine folder.
 This job required her to feed the shirt fronts, top and bottom yoke, into the folder attachment that sewed it together, leaving no raw seams.
-When the factory later started making blouses, Lucille used a serger–a machine that overcasts the raw edges of a piece of fabric to prevent raveling (Merriam-Webster’s Collegiate Dictionary, 11th ed.).
+When the factory later started making blouses, Lucille used a serger–a machine that overcasts the edges of a piece of fabric to prevent raveling.
 This device finished the seam at the same time that it sewed it together, leaving no raw edges.
 The sleeve packets were sewn at the bottom of the sleeves for the cuff and passed on to the sleevier whose job was to sew the sleeves into the garment.
 The sleeve machine was special in that it had two needles.

 The shirt then moved on to the side-seamier, who sewed the garment together at the sides.
 The cuffs were set on the sleeves and the bottom of the shirts hemmed.
 The buttonholes were made in the shirts and on the cuffs.
 The buttons were sewed on the shirts by machine.
 Supervisors dropped all garments into a chute that took them to the basement of the factory for final inspection; any extra threads were cut off and cleaned up.
 The repair lady worked in the basement to repair minor imperfections of the shirts.
 Each bundle had a ticket attached with a worker’s number, so an unsatisfactory product would find its way back for correction.
-There were separate washrooms in the basement for men and women.
-At the back of the main floor there were steps on one side that went down to the women’s, and steps on the other side down to the men’s.
+There were separate washrooms in the basement for men and women: at the back of the main floor there were steps on one side that went down to the women’s, and steps on the other side down to the men’s.